"

 The Protection of Pupil Rights Amendment (PPRA)

-The Protection of Pupil Rights Amendment (PPRA) is a federal amendment that protects students’ privacy by limiting the information that can be collected about them.
-This amendment protects students from being administered surveys, analyses, or evaluations related to one or more of the following protected areas:
+The federal Protection of Pupil Rights Amendment (PPRA) protects students’ privacy by limiting the collection of information about them.
+This amendment protects students from administration of surveys, analyses, or evaluations related to one or more of the following protected areas:

-• Political affiliations or beliefs of the student or the student’s parent;
+• Political affiliations or beliefs of the student or the student’s parents.

-• Religious practices, affiliations, or beliefs of the student or student’s parent; or
+• Religious practices, affiliations, or beliefs of the student or student’s parent.

-• Income (other than that required by law to determine eligibility for participation in a program or for receiving financial assistance under such program).
+• Income (other than that required by law to determine eligibility for participation in a program or to receive financial assistance under such program).

 Summary

-Together, these federal laws ensure that the privacy of public school students is protected while also guaranteeing that students are provided equitable learning opportunities regardless of their demographics or identity.
-As a future educator, you will want to have a general understanding of these laws so that you can be in compliance and so that you can best protect and educate your students.
+Together, these federal laws protect the privacy of public school students, while at the same time guarantee equitable learning opportunities for students regardless of their demographics or identity.
+As a future educator, you will need to generally understand these laws to ensure your compliance and to best protect and educate your students.

 Practice iconPractice